 If we were talking in person and I said the word “mainstream,” I’m willing to bet that my facial piercings, blue hair, and anarchist T-shirt would give you a pretty definite sense of how I look at the subject.
 The short version: I don’t really identify with the mainstream.

-They say things like I like bending classical definitions of beauty and I am happy with putting people a bit on edge and (let’s be honest) I AM DIFFERENT THAN YOU! (whoever you are).
-That’s why it annoys me if someone else’s piercings or hair look too similar to mine.
+They say things like, “I like bending classical definitions of beauty and I am happy with putting people a bit on edge and (let’s be honest) I AM DIFFERENT THAN YOU! ” (That’s why it can be annoying to see someone else’s piercings or hair that look too similar to mine.)

 I, like others in what we loosely term “alternative cultures,” have an identity constructed in opposition to the “mainstream.”
-Here, when I say “mainstream” I mean the set of values, customs and identity markers considered acceptable and appropriate by the wider culture around me (wherever that is).
+Here, when I say “mainstream” I mean the set of values, customs, and identity markers considered acceptable and appropriate by the wider culture around me.

 Acceptable as we may be these days, however, we are still a deviation from the norm, not a part of it.
 Which is more or less the point.